Estimated reading time: 6 minutes

 I’ve reviewed many other books about national security and American foreign affairs, including 5 top nonfiction books about national security and 15 good recent books about American foreign policy.

-I’ve also reviewed a book that brings another perspective to bear on Presidential decision-making: National Security and Double Government by Michael J. Glennon (Who makes national security decisions?
-Not the President!).
+I’ve also reviewed two other books that bring other perspectives to bear on Presidential decision-making: National Security and Double Government by Michael J. Glennon (Who makes national security decisions?
+Not the President!) and The Buck Stops Here: The 28 Toughest Presidential Decisions and How They Changed History by Thomas J. Craughwell and Edwin Kiester, Jr. (Assessing the most fateful Presidential decisions).

 You might also care to check out: